ldklab/testbed-message-broker/README.md

 ----

-This code was developed by Antonio Mignano, working under the supervision of Lorenzo De Carli at Worcester Polytechnic Institute.
-Questions/feedback may be directed at Lorenzo De Carli (lorenzo.decarli@ucalgary.ca).
+This code was developed by **Antonio Mignano**, working under the supervision of **Lorenzo De Carli** at **Worcester Polytechnic Institute**.
+Questions/feedback may be directed at Lorenzo De Carli (**lorenzo.decarli@ucalgary.ca**).

-For information about the project within which this code was developed, please refer to our publication: L. De Carli, A. Mignano, "Network Security for Home IoT Devices Must Involve the User: a Position Paper", FPS 2020.
-[PDF](https://ldklab.github.io/assets/papers/fps20-iot.pdf)
+For information about the project within which this code was developed, please refer to our publication: L. De Carli, A. Mignano, "Network Security for Home IoT Devices Must Involve the User: a Position Paper", FPS 2020. [[PDF]](https://ldklab.github.io/assets/papers/fps20-iot.pdf)

 ----